dshieble/dshieble.github.io/_posts/2022-11-26-how-to-execute.md

 One of the hallmarks of a great engineer is the ability to execute.

-An engineer who can execute gets shit done.
+An engineer who can execute gets things done.
 They crush tickets, pump out designs, spin up features, answer critical data questions, improve models, and prototype new ideas quicker than their peers.

 ## How to Execute